 Liza Jane/Louie Louie Go Home/I Pity The Fool/Take My Tip/That's Where My Heart Is/I Want My Baby Back/Bars Of The County Jail/You've Got A Habit Of Leaving/Baby Loves That Way/I'll Follow You/Glad I've Got Nobody/Can't Help Thinking About Me/And I Say To Myself/Do Anything You Say/Good Morning Girl/I Dig Everything/I'm Not Losing Sleep.

-The definitive early Bowie collection, with five previously unreleased 1965 demos, plus alternate takes of 'I Pity The Fool' and 'Take My Tip'.
+The ultimate early Bowie collection, featuring five previously unreleased 1965 demos, plus alternate takes of 'I Pity The Fool' and 'Take My Tip'.

 (Deram 844 784-2), 1997 (UK)